 Lead generation seems to be the number one agenda for most people that I talk with.
-Companies try a lot of different mechanisms to drive lead generation, the most popular that I have heard of being cold calling.
-Cold calling has its own benefits, however, I feel it has too many negatives that we should be aware of, before we decide to sacrifice our company’s reputation and branding as we decide to go that route.
+Companies try a lot of different mechanisms to drive lead generation.
+Have you explored, how to leverage content marketing to drive lead generation.
+The most popular that I have heard of is cold calling.
+Cold calling has its own benefits; however, I feel it has too many negatives that we should be aware of, before we decide to sacrifice our company’s reputation and branding as we decide to go that route.
 I am listing some that I have on the top of my mind.

 When you take the traditional sales approach, you are talking inside out.
 My product or service does this and is able to provide these benefits… blah blah… When you decide to take the content marketing route, you are trying to take an outside-in approach.
 In the current market situation, these are the challenges, and this is how you will be able to address them using my product/service.
 Seems simple, but how do you do this without being overly self-promotional while you seek to become a thought leader on the topic.

 - Plan content marketing themes in line with your brand positioning